Schenectady massacre: Background

-In much of the late 17th century, the Iroquois and the colonists of New France engaged in a protracted struggle for control of the economically important North American fur trade, known as the Beaver Wars.
-The Iroquois also fought other Native American nations to control the lucrative trade with the French.
-In August 1689, the Iroquois launched one of their most devastating raids against the French frontier community of Lachine.
+In much of the late 17th century, the Haudenosaunee and the colonists of New France engaged in a protracted struggle for control of the economically important North American fur trade, known as the Beaver Wars.
+The Haudenosaunee also fought other Native American nations to control the lucrative trade with the French.
+In August 1689, the Haudenosaunee launched one of their most devastating raids against the French frontier community of Lachine.
 This attack occurred after France and England had declared war on each other but before the news had reached North America.

-New France's governor, Louis de Buade de Frontenac, organized an expedition from Montreal to attack English outposts to the south, as retaliation for English support of the Iroquois and as a general expansion of the war against the northernmost English colonies.
-He intended to intimidate the Iroquois and try to cut them off from their trade with the English.
+New France's governor, Louis de Buade de Frontenac, organized an expedition from Montreal to attack English outposts to the south, as retaliation for English support of the Haudenosaunee and as a general expansion of the war against the northernmost English colonies.
+He intended to intimidate the Haudenosaunee and try to cut them off from their trade with the English.
 The expedition was one of three directed at isolated northern and western settlements, and it was originally directed against Fort Orange (present day Albany).

 It consisted of 114 French Canadians, mostly frontier-savvy coureurs de bois but also some marines, 80 Sault, and 16 Algonquin warriors, with a few converted Mohawks.
 They marched the 200 miles overland in about 22 days.
 Taking Fort Orange would have been a major blow against the English.
 At what is now Fort Edward, the French officers held council on the plan of attack.
 The leaders were Jacques le Moyne de Sainte-Hélène and Nicolas d'Ailleboust de Manthet.
 The second-in-command was the explorer and naval officer Pierre Le Moyne d'Iberville.

 The expedition made its way across the ice of Lake Champlain and Lake George toward the English settlements on the Hudson River.
 They found Fort Orange to be well defended, but a scouting party reported on February 8 that no one was guarding the stockade at the small frontier village of Schenectady to the west.
 Its residents were primarily Dutch Americans and held numerous Black slaves.
 Schenectady and Albany were so politically polarized in the wake of the 1689 Leisler's Rebellion that the opposing factions had not agreed on the setting of guards in the two settlements.
-The village of Schenectady (its name came from a Mohawk word meaning "beyond the Pines") was on a land patent to farm on the Great Flats of the Mohawk River originally granted to the Dutch in 1661.
+The village of Schenectady (its name came from the Mohawk word skahnéhtati, meaning "beyond the Pines") was on a land patent to farm on the Great Flats of the Mohawk River originally granted to the Dutch in 1661.
 It was about seven miles beyond the western border of Rensselaerswyck.